All Episodes

 And the state versions mirror the federal version.

-They were more than willing to praise God, talk about God, invoke God, appear to be doing the work of God, but sometime between then and now, something's dramatically changed.
+They were more than willing to praise God, talk about God, invoke God, appear to be doing the work of God.

-And I just wonder what why the intolerance.
+And I just wonder why the intolerance?

-When when did it uh start?
+When did it start?

-Now, Mike Pence, the governor of Indiana, boy, oh boy, did they just start dumping on Pence and they dumped on Indiana?
+Now, Mike Pence, the governor of Indiana, boy, oh boy, did they just start dumping on Pence and they dumped on Indiana.

-Man, we wish we could take our tournament out of there.
+NCAA, man, we wish we could take our tournament out of there.

-And conventions that were going to take place in Indiana not to go there to cancel and come to their other states.
+And then other governors in other states started making pitches for businesses in Indiana to relocate and conventions that were going to take place in Indiana not to go there to cancel and come to their other states.

-Ron Emanuel is one.
+Ron Emmanuel is one.

 Emmanuel made a pitch.